-The Office of Institutional Effectiveness is responsible for overseeing the policy management process.
+The policy management process is based in the Office of Institutional Effectiveness and managed in partnership with the Office of Legal Affairs.
 The mission of the Office of Institutional Effectiveness (OIE) is to provide leadership, assistance, and oversight of the university’s continuous planning, assessment, and evaluation efforts for the purpose of enhancing the quality of the university’s programs, services, operations, and processes.

-The Policy Advisory Group (PAG): The PAG is a university committee charged with reviewing drafts of policies to ensure that all mandatory elements are completed, that format is consistent, and that any overlaps with other policies or conflicts with other policies or federal, state, or Board of Regents regulations are identified prior to its final approval.
+The Policy Advisory Group (PAG) is appointed by the Provost and functions as a university committee charged with reviewing drafts of policies to ensure that all mandatory elements are completed, that format is consistent, and that any overlaps with other policies or conflicts with other policies or federal, state, or Board of Regents regulations are identified prior to its final approval.
 (Except as stated above, the PAG does not evaluate, nor is it responsible for, the substantive content of any proposed policy.)
-Members of the PAG are appointed by the Provost.

 Policy Statement Summary: Georgia State University formally approves, revises, and posts university-wide policies.
 All university-wide policies must be approved by either the University Senate (academic and student policies) or the Administrative Council (administrative policies) prior to final approval by the President, as set forth in the University Statutes.

 The University Policy on University-wide Policies was drafted by the Policy Advisory Group, and initially approved by the Administrative Council on May 7, 2008.
 This policy explains how policies that pertain to the whole university community are developed, approved and managed.